Facebook ads bidding has a huge effect on your ad results.

 Facebook Ads Bidding Strategies

-Simple isn’t it ?
-Let’s go through each one and try to understand when you should use them and how.
+Unsure what do these complex words mean?
+Let’s go through each one and try to understand when you should use these and how.

-The amount you’re bidding is the maximum you want to pay to deliver 1,000 impressions of your ad to users.
-It’s the toughest one and you may want to stay away from it as you could spend lots of money without any result.
+With CPM (Cost Per Mile) bidding, the amount you’re bidding is the maximum you want to pay to deliver 1,000 ad impressions to the members of your target audience.
+CPM is the most unpredictable bidding method, and you may want to stay away from it as you might spend lots of money without any results.

 Big brands may want to use CPM since it’s the most likely to deliver a lot of impressions.
-If you’re not really looking for specific results, but just want to create brand awareness by displaying your brand to everyone on Facebook, CPM could be a good fit.
+If you’re not really looking for specific results, but just want to create brand awareness by displaying your brand to a wide audience on Facebook, CPM could be a good fit.

 A Facebook Ads bidding experiment…